AllayMC/Allay/docs/getting-started/installation.md

 ## Download Allay

-Allay is currently in the development stage, so no release have been published yet.
+Allay is currently in the development stage, so no stable release have been published yet.
-You can download the latest version of Allay from [GitHub Action](https://github.com/AllayMC/Allay/actions?query=branch%3Amaster).
+You can download the latest version of Allay from [Nightly Build](https://github.com/AllayMC/Allay/releases/tag/nightly).

 ## Run Allay